Russian Nikolai Glushkov's Death In London Was A Murder, Police Say

 The murder investigation into Glushkov's death is being announced days after Britain's Prime Minister Theresa May accused Russia of "attempted murder" in another case involving a high-profile Russian native living in the U.K.: former spy Sergei Skripal.

 Skripal was poisoned by an exotic and lethal Novichok nerve agent that is seen as Russia's sole property.
-Skripal and his daughter were found on a bench at a shopping center in Salisbury, England.
+Skripal and his daughter, Yulia, were found on a bench at a shopping center in Salisbury, England.
 They remain in the hospital; a police officer who came to the scene is also receiving care.

-Because of the attack on Skripal, the Met police's counter-terrorism command took charge of the Glushkov inquiry.
+Because of the attack on Skripal, the Met police's counterterrorism command took charge of the Glushkov inquiry.

 "There is no evidence to suggest a link to the incident in Salisbury," police said as they announced the investigation into Glushkov's death earlier this week.
 On Friday, police clarified that stance a bit: "At this stage there is nothing to suggest any link to the attempted murders in Salisbury, nor any evidence that he was poisoned."

-Note: A previous version of this story misspelled Nikolai Glushkov's last name as Gushkov.